mral-cmu/assignment4-handout/README.md

 <img src="./assets/closest-point-frontier-traj.png" width="400" height="400"/>

 > [!IMPORTANT]
-> You will receive full credit for Tasks 3.1, 2.2, and 2.1 if the following conditions are satisfied for at
+> You will receive full credit for Tasks 3.1 and 2.2 if the following conditions are satisfied for all
-> least one environment in `test_data/`:
+> environments in `test_data/`:
 > 1. The robot never collides with the occupied space
 > 2. The robot never enters unknown space at any point during exploration
+>
+> and the following condition is satisfied for at least three environments:
+>
 > 3. The robot explores faster in frontier-based case compared to the random case.
-In other words, the final entropy of the map should be lower in the frontier case compared to the random case for the same number of timesteps (default is 200)
+In other words, the average
+> entropy in the frontier-based case should be lower than the random case.

+> [!WARNING]
+> There is no possibility for partial credit in Tasks 3.1 and 2.2.
+The frontier-based planner
+> **must** outperform random planner in at least three environments.

 You can run `exploration_comparison.py` to check if your solution passes these requirements for all the environments in `test_data/`